embarklabs/embark/site/source/docs/create_project.md

 ```

 ## Creating apps from templates
+{% notification danger 'DEPRECATION NOTICE' %}
+The `--template` option has been deprecated in v5 and support will be removed in future versions.
+{% endnotification %}

 Another possible scenario to start from is taking advantage of a template.
 Embark [comes with templates](/templates) for various environments and frameworks, but you can also use any template created by the community.
 In order to create a new app from a template, use the `--template` option and either specify a supported template name, or a Git host URL.